 The ZimaBoard 2 distinguishes itself as a purpose-built single-board server with an Intel N150 processor and native support for dual SATA drives without requiring an external power supply.
 This makes it exceptionally practical for NAS builds, as you can attach two 3.5-inch hard drives directly to the board for multi-terabyte storage arrays.
 The dual 2.5G Ethernet ports support link aggregation for 5Gbps aggregate bandwidth or separate LAN/WAN configurations for router applications.

 The board ships in a compact metal case with mounting points for drives, providing a more finished appearance than typical bare SBCs.
-Configurations range from $159 (147 EUR) for the base 4GB model to higher-end variants with more RAM and storage.
+The base 4GB model is priced at $169 (156 EUR) for Kickstarter backers or $199 (184 EUR) MSRP, with higher-end variants offering more RAM and storage.
 The x86-64 architecture ensures compatibility with virtually any server OS (TrueNAS, Proxmox, OpenMediaVault, Unraid), making this an excellent choice for users who want a turnkey solution rather than a project.
 The superior processing power and integrated storage connectivity make the ZimaBoard a compelling option for data-intensive home server applications.

 LattePanda Sigma